 All u.9 players play Tag Rugby and focus on basic rugby skills before moving over to contact rugby in a later age group.

-The Executive of the Free State Rugby Referee Society for 2019/20 is:
+The Executive of the Free State Rugby Referee Society is:

 Chairman: Shawn Kortje

 Vice Chairmen's: Stompie de Bruin and Christopher Boucher